sourcebots/docs/content/_index.md

 ---

 # SourceBots Robotics Documentation
 This is the documentation showing how to use the kit and the robots Python API.

-There are a number of sections in the documentation, offering help for the IDE, the kit and programming.
+There are a number of sections in the documentation, offering help for the kit and programming.
 Under the tutorials section, a number of these things are combined to help you understand what you can, or need, to do.

 Within this documentation, you will come across a number of boxes like this: